iamamutt/pandoc-apa/README.md

 ## Sublime Text

 Copy the `pandoc` and `sublime` directories from this repository wherever your Packages folder is located in Sublime Text.
-For example, if the contents are not already in a folder called `pandoc-apa`, make a folder called `pandoc-apa` and copy contents here if on Windows: `C:\Users\username\AppData\Roaming\Sublime Text 3\Packages\User\pandoc-apa`.
+For example, if the contents of this repository are not already in a folder called `pandoc-apa`, make a folder called `pandoc-apa` in Sublime text's User directory and copy contents there.

+Where to copy `pandoc` and `sublime` folders:

+- Windows: `C:\Users\username\AppData\Roaming\Sublime Text 3\Packages\User\pandoc-apa`
+- OSX: `/Users/username/Library/Application Support/Sublime Text 3/Packages/User/pandoc-apa`

+### Usage:

 - Press `ctrl + b` to build to pdf (or `cmd+b`)